LaunchAcademy/fauteuil/readme.md

 **Acceptance Criteria**

-- I should be signed in!
+- X I should be signed in!
 - I can add a chair with: a new picture, a name, a breif desciption(optional), rating (1-5 stars) and its characteristics (some will be tick form, other fill-ins)
-- I should be alerted if any field is filled-in in the wrong fashion
+- X I should be alerted if any field is filled-in in the wrong fashion
-- If the chair is succesfully saved, I should be alerted so and redirected to the newly chair show page.
+- X  the chair is succesfully saved, I should be alerted so and redirected to the newly chair show page.
 - I should be notified by email everytime a user reviews my post.

 ---